mas-bandwidth/gafferongames/content/post/why_cant_i_send_udp_packets_from_a_browser.md

 3. **Authenticated** because dedicated servers only want to accept connections from clients who are authenticated on the web backend.

 I would now like to present the solution.
 I'm not holding my breath that this would be accepted as a standard in browsers as-is, I'm a game guy, not a web guy.
-But I do hope at least it will help browser creators and web developers see what client/server games actually need, and in some small way, do its part to help bridge the gap.
+But I do hope at least that it will help browser creators and web developers see what client/server games actually need, and in some small way, do its part to help bridge the gap.

 Hopefully the result will be multiplayer games playing better in a browser in the near future.